Artifactory Security

 Password-protected PEM files are not supported

-Make sure the PEM file you upload is not password-protected.
+The PEM file you upload must not be password-protected.

 Use a Certificate with a Remote Repository